 Our expeditions are best suited for people with an adventurous spirit, who still want comfortable accommodations and good food.
 If itineraries make deviations from the expected route, it’s all part of the adventure!
 We do not have an age limit.
-Our passengers have ranged in age from 3 weeks to 95 years old.
-Due to the nature of the expedition, we cannot always accommodate disabilities.
-Please discuss your particular needs with our agents.
+Our guests have ranged in age from 3 weeks to 95 years old.

 Am I fit enough to take an expedition?